forus-labs/forui/CONTRIBUTING.md

 }
 ```

+### Mark widgets as final when sensible

+Subclasses can interact with Forui in unforeseen ways, and cause potential issues.
+It is not breaking to initially mark
+classes as `final`, and subsequently unmark it.
+The inverse isn't true.
+Favor composition over inheritance.

 ### Minimize dependency on 3rd party packages

 3rd party packages introduce uncertainty.
 It is difficult to predict whether a package will be maintained in the future.